celestiaorg/celestia-zkevm/hyperlane/README.md

 ### Deploy Hyperlane core ISM and Mailbox on Celestia

-To automate this run `go run main.go` from this directory.
+> To automate this run `go run main.go` from this directory.
+Below are the manual steps.

 NOTE: Here we run the `celestia-appd` txs from inside the docker compose service container.
 This is mainly for access to the keyring without having to recover keys on the host machine.